 With this we can now affirm that this issue was not an error of any kind.

 In the gallery below I will try to keep a visual record of the pieces known so far.
 If you have in your collection any piece not shown here, please let me know so I can add it!

-In addition to the ones shown below, there is the new one at the top of this article, and three of which I did not get permission to reproduce.
+In addition to those shown below, there are three more, all of which I did not obtain permission to reproduce.

 With these, my record of pieces in this series is complete.
 If you own more pieces from this series, please feel free to share them in this public registry.